 Learn some local lingo

 Khmer is the language spoken by most people here.
-Before visiting the city, you can learn some of the commonest phrases in Khmer online, although the locals are very friendly and will be willing to teach you a few phrases during your visit.
-That said, here are some common words and phrases you can use during your visit:
+Before visiting the city, you can learn some of the most standard phrases in Khmer online, although the locals are amiable and willing to teach you a few phrases during your visit.
+That said, here are some common words and phrases you can use during your stay: